 Australia Post delivers close to 4 million materials to libraries across the state every year, on behalf of SA Public Library Network’s centralised sortation and delivery service.
 Members simply make a reservation, and it will be distributed to their local library.

 “Because we co-operate as a collective, we can also procure in bulk,” Footner adds.
 This makes everything from eBook subscriptions to library software more cost-effective.

 During the crisis, Footner saw SA’s libraries collaborate even more effectively across the vast distances of the state.
-“The pandemic encouraged us to quickly adopt the technology to do that online – and now that we are re-opening it’s been a more collaborative process.”
+“The pandemic encouraged us to quickly adopt the technology to bring the regional and metropolitan library managers together online.”

-Prospect Library saw member numbers continue to grow during the crisis.
-Like many other libraries, it quickly allowed people to join online to get instant access to all resources.
-“Because we’ve been forced to deliver a lot of our programs via social media, we’ve expanded awareness by default.
-People in some demographics have rediscovered their local library and realised just how much we have changed.”
+Prospect Library also saw member numbers continue to grow during the crisis.
+“Because we’ve been forced to deliver a lot of our programs via social media, we’ve expanded awareness by default,” says Footner.
+“People in some demographics have rediscovered their local library and realised just how much we have changed.”

 “Our collection belongs to the community.
 And this was the time people really needed free things to read, watch or listen to while stuck at home – or to give their kids an alternative to screen time,” says Sarah Hopkins, Eastern Regional Library Service’s Corporate Manager of Customer Experience.

 She was surprised by how much people wanted books during the crisis.
 “I think a lot of people were on a screen all day for work or study, and you get something from reading that you might not from other forms of entertainment.”

 According to Hopkins, “Typically, around 30% of any library’s collection will be out on loan at any time.
 But during the lockdowns, it was closer to 80% in some categories like children’s books and crime fiction.”